EvenLegion/Helix/apps/arbiter/docs/event-commands.md

 Options:
 - `channel` (optional): An existing voice/stage channel to attach.
 - `name` (optional): If you don’t pick an existing channel, the bot can create a new one with this name under the same category as the main event channel.
+  - If you omit both `channel` and `name`, the bot will auto-create a subchannel named `<root-name>-subN` (e.g., `Ops VC-sub1`, `Ops VC-sub2`).
+It picks the next available number among siblings, copies permissions from the main channel, and matches the channel type (voice or stage).

 How to use:
 1) Run this from the tracked channel (or a text channel in the same category) to auto-target the current event.